sagieramos/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 Write a function that capitalizes all words of a string.
 7. Mozart composed his music not for the elite, but for everybody Write a function that encodes a string into 1337.
+8. rot13
+Write a function that encodes a string using rot13.